picimako/intellij-inspections/README.md

-## IntelliJ inspections
+# IntelliJ inspections

-A collection of IntelliJ structural search and replace templates for various Java libraries.
+This project is a collection of IntelliJ Structural Search and Replace Templates for various Java libraries, and a storage place for the blog post on https://ijnspector.wordpress.com.

 These templates are created via IntelliJ's built-in creation dialogs, that are stored in .xml config.